danordcor/acme-postman/README.md

 ACME WORKFLOW POSTMAN
 =====================

-Ejemplos en postman v2 de como hacer post a la aplicacion [ACME Workflow](https://github.com/danordcor/acme)
+Examples in postman v2 of how to post to the application  [ACME Workflow](https://github.com/danordcor/acme)